creativeIKEP/BlazePoseBarracuda/Packages/BlazePoseBarracuda/README.md

 - [PoseLandmarkBarracuda](https://github.com/creativeIKEP/PoseLandmarkBarracuda)

 ## Install
+BlazePoseBarracuda can be installed from npm or GitHub URL.

+### Install from npm (Recommend)
 BlazePoseBarracuda can be installed by adding following sections to the manifest file (`Packages/manifest.json`).

 To the `scopedRegistries` section: